 The challenge in making a lightweight concrete is decreasing the density while maintaining strength and without adversely affecting cost.
 Introducing new aggregates into the mix design is a common way to lower a concrete's density.
 Normal concrete contains four components, cement, crushed stone, river sand and water.
 The crushed stone and sand are the components that are usually replaced with lightweight aggregates.
-Lightweight concrete is typically made by incorporating natural or synthetic lightweight aggregates or by entraining air into a concrete mixture.
-Some of the lightweight aggregates used for lightweight concrete productions are pumice, perlite, expanded clay or vermiculite, coal slag, sintered fly ash, rice husk, straw, sawdust, cork granules, wheat husk, oil palm shell, and coconut shell.
-(Basri.H.B et al., 1999, Khedari et al., 2000, Mannan.M.A. and Ganapathy 2002).
+Lightweight concrete typically made by incorporating natural or synthetic lightweight aggregates or by entraining air into a concrete mixture.
+Some of the lightweight aggregates used for concrete lightweight productions are pumice. perlite, expanded clay vermiculite, coal slag, sintered fly ash, rice husk, straw, sawdust, cork granules, wheat husk, oil palm shell, and coconut shell.